coinbase/redisbetween/README.md

-# redis-proxy
+# redisbetween

 This is a connection pooling proxy for redis.
 It was originally built because the Monorail was hitting AWS elasticache connection limits against its redis clusters.
 Its purpose is to solve a specific problem: many application processes that cannot otherwise share a connection pool need to connect to a single redis cluster.

-redis-proxy supports both standalone and clustered redis deployments with the following caveats:
+redisbetween supports both standalone and clustered redis deployments with the following caveats:

-- **Blocking Commands** that cause the client to hold a connection open such as `BLPOP`, `BRPOPLPUSH`, `SUBSCRIBE` and `WAIT` are not allowed by redis-proxy because of the risk of exhausting the connection pool. redis-proxy is not a good solution for clients like sidekiq that rely heavily on these blocking commands.
+- **Blocking Commands** that cause the client to hold a connection open such as `BLPOP`, `BRPOPLPUSH`, `SUBSCRIBE` and `WAIT` are not allowed by redisbetween because of the risk of exhausting the connection pool. redisbetween is not a good solution for clients like sidekiq that rely heavily on these blocking commands.

 - **Transactions** are not supported.
 This means that the commands `DISCARD`, `EXEC`, `MULTI`, `UNWATCH` and `WATCH` will return errors from the proxy before they reach an upstream host.
 This is because redis stores state about open transactions on the server side, attached to each client connection.
-In order to support transactions, each one would have to pin a connection from the pool to a single client while a transaction were open. redis-proxy disables these commands to avoid cases where applications could accidentally exhaust the connection pool.
+In order to support transactions, each one would have to pin a connection from the pool to a single client while a transaction were open. redisbetween disables these commands to avoid cases where applications could accidentally exhaust the connection pool.

 - **Pipelines** are not supported.
-It may be possible to add support for pipelines to redis-proxy in the future.
+It may be possible to add support for pipelines to redisbetween in the future.

 - The **SELECT** command, which is used by redis clients when connecting to a db other than the default `0`, is not allowed.
-However, redis-proxy _does_ support multiple dbs by specifying the db number in the endpoint url path.
-With an example URL of `redis://example.com/3`, the resulting connection pool would be mapped to the socket path `/var/tmp/redis-proxy-example.com-3.sock` suffix, and all connections would issue a `SELECT 3` command before entering the pool.
+However, redisbetween _does_ support multiple dbs by specifying the db number in the endpoint url path.
+With an example URL of `redis://example.com/3`, the resulting connection pool would be mapped to the socket path `/var/tmp/redisbetween-example.com-3.sock` suffix, and all connections would issue a `SELECT 3` command before entering the pool.
 Note that each db number gets its own connection pool, so adjust `maxpoolsize` accordingly when using this feature.